 In order to fulfill its role, the Committee shall be entitled to act in the following manner, in each case in accordance with the Company's Amended Articles of Association:

-2. Any two members or the Chairman of the Committee may call a meeting of the Committee upon due notice to each other member at least 48 hours prior to the meeting;
+Any two members or the Committee Chair may call a meeting of the Committee upon due notice to each other member at least 48 hours prior to the meeting;

-3. Action may be taken by the Committee without a meeting if all of the members of the Committee indicate their approval thereof in writing; and
+Action may be taken by the Committee without a meeting of all of the members of the Committee indicate their approval thereof in writing; and

-4. The Committee shall have the authority to delegate to subcommittees of the Committee any of the responsibilities of the full Committee and to officers of the Company such responsibilities of the full Committee as may be permitted by applicable laws, rules or regulations and in accordance with NASDAQ listing rules.
+The Committee shall have the authority to delegate to subcommittees of the Committee any of the responsibilities of the full Committee and to officers of the Company such responsibilities of the full Committee as may be permitted by applicable laws, rules or regulations and in accordance with Nasdaq listing rules; and

 - Authority and Resources of the Committee